Sex Hormone Binding Globulin (SHBG) Levels

 A "normal total testosterone" report isn't the same conversation across SHBG variant patterns.
 Which SHBG variant you carry decides whether free hormone calculations (calculated free testosterone, bioavailable testosterone) matter in interpreting labs — and whether the right intervention is adjusting SHBG or adjusting total hormone production.

 Sex Hormone Binding Globulin (SHBG) Levels is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormone health spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the hormones spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →